infamedavid/BPM/README.md

-# BPM: Project Manager Survival Kit for Blender
+# Project Manager Survival Kit for Blender

 ## 0 · Why does structure matter?